Everyone talks about training engagement — but what does it really mean?

 If I had to choose one observation about Human Connection, it would be this: people need to feel safe to learn.

-It’s odd to have to write that.
+It may sound obvious.
 But in many environments psychological safety is not the norm.

 At the end of many sessions, Participants tell us something that I treasure: